RIT-MDRC/Catbot/src/raspi/state_management/Readme.md

 <summary>Example usage of the decorated function</summary>

-Lets say you have the following config file:
+Let's say you have the following config file:
 ```json
 {
   "valve": {